IH Belfast is reopening on 10 August!!!! We are looking forward to welcoming you to our wonderful city.

-- You should check whether you are expected to quarantine after arrival by checking the UK government’s travel corridor updates
+- Students should check whether they are expected to quarantine after arrival by checking the UK government’s travel corridor updates.

-- During the 14 days before you are due to travel take your temperature & monitor your sense of taste and smell.
-Keep us informed of any symptoms you have which might be caused by the Covid-19 virus.
+- During the 14 days before students are due to travel, students should check their temperature and monitor their sense of taste/smell daily.
+IH Belfast should be informed of any symptoms that might be caused by the Covid-19 virus.

-- Inform IH Belfast of any health conditions you have which are adversely affected by Covid-19 e.g. respiratory problems, asthma etc.
+- IH Belfast should be informed of any health conditions which are adversely affected by Covid-19 e.g. respiratory problems, asthma etc.

-- Inform IH Belfast if you have been or think you may have been in contact with anybody with CoVid-19 in the two weeks before your scheduled arrival in Belfast
+- IH Belfast should be informed if a student has been or thinks they may have been in contact with anybody with CoVid-19 the two weeks before scheduled arrival in Belfast

-**If you feel ill or have any symptoms of Covid-19, please stay at home.
-You will be able to join your classes online!**
+** If a student feels unwell or has any symptoms of Covid-19, they must stay at home.
+Classes will be available online! **

-- Classes will start at different (staggered) times, approximately 10 minutes apart to avoid too many people collecting in doorways and at reception and reduce number of teachers in the teachers’ room at any given time.
-We will tell you what time your class starts before you arrive.
-Please arrive at school just 5 minutes before your class start time.
+- Classes will start at different (staggered) times, approximately 10 minutes apart.
+We will tell students what time their class starts before they arrive.
+Students should arrive at school just 5 minutes before class start time.

 - Hand sanitising is required on entry to the school.
 Hand sanitiser is provided at front door and in every room.